CapelliC/hitchhicker-prolog/README.md

 ---------

-Some interesting properties, from the Abstract of the reference:
+Some interesting properties, from the abstract:

   * the heap representation of terms and the abstract machine instruction encodings are the same
   * no dedicated code area is used as the code is placed directly on the heap